vicnvx/address-mapper/README.md

-# address-mapper
+## address mapper

-opens text addresses in a new tab
+# Maps all text addresses on a page into new tabs